-The native-code compiler ocamlopt also supports the -output-obj option, causing it to output a C object file containing the native code for all Caml modules on the command-line, as well as the Caml startup code.
-Initialization is performed by calling caml_startup as in the case of the bytecode compiler.
+The native-code compiler ocamlopt also supports the -output-obj option, causing it to output a C object file or a shared library containing the native code for all OCaml modules on the command-line, as well as the OCaml startup code.
+Initialization is performed by calling caml\startup as in the case of the bytecode compiler.

-For the final linking phase, in addition to the object file produced by -output-obj, you will have to provide the Objective Caml runtime library (libcamlrun.a for bytecode, libasmrun.a for native-code), as well as all C libraries that are required by the Caml libraries used.
-For instance, assume the Caml part of your program uses the Unix library.
+For the final linking phase, in addition to the object file produced by -output-obj, you will have to provide the OCaml runtime library (libcamlrun.a for bytecode, libasmrun.a for native-code), as well as all C libraries that are required by the OCaml libraries used.
+For instance, assume the OCaml part of your program uses the Unix library.
 With ocamlc, you should do: